Moss Killer for Lawns

 Use for Moss Suppression

 Even though the bottom layer of moss may remain alive, the killing of the top layer will stop light getting to the living bottom layer and the progress of the moss will be halted for perhaps 6 to 8 weeks.
 This is an easy and cost effective approach to moss control without the need for removal by raking, particularly if your lawn is not smothered.
-This treatment can be repeated every 4 to 8 weeks over the winter months.
+This treatment can be repeated every 4 to 8 weeks over the winter months if required.

 If at the same time you have improved the local environmental factors a little, together with improved lawn care practices, you may well have made conditions more favourable for the grass.
 This together with a moss killer could bring about the desired result.
 If not, then the moss will have to be removed.
 See Moss Removal.